BROAD EXPERIENCE SERVING AS CHIEF LEGAL ADVISORS TO PUBLIC AGENCIES

 DEFENDING LOCAL GOVERNMENTS

 Our attorneys represent agencies and officials in federal and state court challenges to their decisions and policies.
 We have successfully defended public agencies against constitutional challenges to a wide range of charter provisions, ordinances and policies, as well as challenges to administrative agency decisions.
-We have prevailed on claims alleging violations of open meeting and public records laws, and routinely represent public agencies in civil litigation arising from employer-employee relationships.
-Our approach is to zealously defend the ability of public officials to make the difficult decisions they are charged with making.
+We have prevailed on claims alleging violations of open meeting and public records laws, and also represent public agencies in civil litigation arising from relationships with the state and federal governments.
+Our approach is to zealously defend the ability of public officials to aggressively pursue their policy goals and preserve the right of local governments experiment with new programs.
 Finally, we are skilled negotiators who can assist local agencies in resolving disputes with other parties where that approach is in the best interest of the agency.